Heliography: Camera pictures

 After his return from London concentrated on making camera images, which, aware of their commercial potential, he ambiguously called “points de vue” in his letters to his brother.
 In 1816 he had limited success with light-sensitive paper coated with muriate (or chloride) of silver placed in a homemade camera obscura were conducted; impressions of views out of his workroom window.
 However the images were not permanent.

 It is certain that in the summer of 1826 Niépce succeeded for the first time in creating permanent photographic images projected by a lens onto the plate inside a camera obscura.
 Georges Poitonniée asserts, based on the Niépce brothers correspondence, that the first such image was produced as early as 1822.
-The process used was low in sensistivity; Helmut Gernsheim estimated the exposure time might be eight hours, while Marignier, based on his attempts to recreate the technique, as well evidence from Niépce’s letters, considered three or more days more likely.
+The process used was low in sensitivity; Helmut Gernsheim estimated the exposure time might be eight hours, while Marignier, based on his attempts to recreate the technique, as well evidence from Niépce’s letters, considered three or more days more likely.

 Precursor to the daguerreotype

 The exposed and solvent-treated plate itself, as in the case of View from the Window at Le Gras, rediscovered by Gernsheim, presents a negative or positive image dependent upon ambient reflection in the 20.3 × 16.5 centimetre pewter plate.
 By viewing the plate at an appropriate angle the viewer sees the shadow areas reflecting dark in contrast to the lighter film of bitumen, producing a legible, if elusive, positive picture of buildings, a tree, and the landscape beyond.
-In this regard it was not unlike the daguerreotype which itself was based on Niépce's discoveries taken up by Daguerre who in 1826 had heard through the Parisian opticians Charles and Vincent Chevalier that Niépce, who purchased sophisticated lenses from them, had been using bitumen of Judea to print images on pewter.
+In this regard it was not unlike the daguerreotype which itself was based on Niépce's discoveries taken up by Louis-Jacques-Mandé Daguerre who in 1826 had heard through the Parisian opticians Charles and Vincent Chevalier that Niépce, who purchased sophisticated lenses from them, had been using bitumen of Judea to print images on pewter.
 By then, Niépce had begun using iodine vapors to darken the light parts of camera images produced on silver plates, rendering a positive image.
 Daguerre and Niépce corresponded, each hesitant to divulge the extent of his progress to the other.